jpuopolo67/linuxdoc/README.md

 	* system protection
 	* mounted to file system
 * A shell is an interface into the OS
+* In the shell
+	* ; separates commands
+	* \c escapes character c
+	* single quoting hides special characters from the shell, e.g., echo 'ls; date' will prevent the shell from interpreting the ;
+	* double quotes hide some metacharacters from the shell, but some are still processed, e.g., the $ is processed when used in double quotes

 * Linux is very file-oriented - "everything is a file"
 * Files are associated with one and only one *inode* (file metadata/admin data)
 * Hard links point directly to inodes